Tips for succeeding in CS 314

 4. Take notes in lecture.
 Instead of sitting and passively listening or simply looking at slides force yourself to be active in lecture.
 Take notes.
 It will help you remember and learn the information presented in lecture.
 I think it is best if you print out the slides (or store them in electronic form and use an app that allows you to annotate them.
 I have seen students use this technique to great effect the past couple of years) and bring them to class and annotate them.
 There are many things said in class that are not on the slides!

-5. Ask questions in lecture.
+5. Ask questions!!!
 If you do not understand some concept or would like to see a different example then ask the question!
 Do not be afraid to ask questions in class!
 Do not be cowed by other students into keeping silent if you want to ask me something in class concerning the material in the course.
+Ask questions in lecture, discussion section, on Ed, at help hours, and at the co-study sessions.

 6. Know how to help yourself.
 When you get stuck when you are programming learn to look at other coding samples and to search the web for what syntax and runtime errors mean.